6 Headstone Designs for Couples

 A common design on a husband and wife headstone is a portrait.
 Either hand etched, laser etched, or a ceramic or porcelain photo, a memorial portrait adds a visual element for current and future generations to vividly remember their lost loved ones.

-Companion memorial portraits can include two separate photos of the couple, or one together.
+Companion memorial portraits can include two separate photos of the husband and wife, or one together.

 2. Individual or Husband and Wife Headstone Symbols